Characterization of a novel proton-CT scanner based on Silicon and LaBr$_3$(Ce) detectors: Results

-The rightmost panel of Fig. \ref{fig:ct2} shows the four regions of interest that have been defined to study each material present in our phantom, one region of water, one of ethanol and two regions covering the PMMA matrix.
+The rightmost panel of Fig. \ref{fig:ct2} shows the four regions of interest (ROIs) that have been defined to study each material present in our phantom, one ROI of water, one of ethanol and two ROIs covering the PMMA matrix.
 The reconstructed image was consequently normalised to water in order to estimate the RSP of PMMA and ethanol.
 The resulting values are shown in Table 1, where they are compared with the experimental values reported in Ref. \cite{Abbema2018}, that were measured using proton beams of 149 MeV.
-The values and uncertainties of the RSP of PMMA and ethanol have been obtained, after the normalisation of the image with respect to the region of water (R4 in Fig. \ref{fig:ct2}), as the mean and the standard deviation of the RSP values obtained inside the respective regions indicated in Fig. \ref{fig:ct2} as R1 and R2 for PMMA and R3 for ethanol.
-The last column of Table 1 shows the relative difference between the present RSP values and those taken from \cite{Abbema2018} as reference values, being in both cases of the order of 1$\%$. \\
+The two first columns of the table show the densities of the ethanol and PMMA from Ref. \cite{Abbema2018} and the ones from this work.
+The similarity in material densities validates the comparison.
+The third and fourth columns show the values and uncertainties of the RSP of PMMA and ethanol that have been obtained, after the normalisation of the image with respect to the region of water (R4 in Fig. \ref{fig:ct2}), as the mean RSP value and the standard error of the mean, obtained inside the respective ROIs indicated in Fig. \ref{fig:ct2} as R1 and R2 for PMMA and R3 for ethanol.
+These ROIs have been taken as circumferences of diameter 6 mm (to be compared to 9-mm diameter for the actual inserts) for the calculation of the RSP.
+The latter has been calculated as the mean value.
+The last column of Table 1 shows the relative difference between the present RSP values and those taken from \cite{Abbema2018} as reference values, being in both cases of the order of 1$\%$.
+It can be noticed that the deviations of densities and RSPs follow the same tendency. \\

 Our results and those of Ref. \cite{Abbema2018} are in agreement within the uncertainties.
 The resulting proton RSP map from our test beam is satisfactory for a first experiment.
 However, the relative differences are not negligible, definitely a bit worse than those reported e.g. in the recent work of Dedes et al. \cite{Dedes2019}, and the relative error on our values are 8$\%$ for Ethanol and 4$\%$ for PMMA, far worse than those of \cite{Dedes2019}.
 We remind here the reader that this was the first test of this proton-CT scanner that is made of detectors originally designed for different applications.
 This RSP map was obtained only with 10 projections and without any uniformity correction.
-Taking the optimal 20 projections and correcting the data with a dedicated measurement of a uniform PMMA phantom will decrease the uncertainties and improve both the spatial and RSP resolution and accuracy.
+Taking the optimal 20 projections and correcting the data with a dedicated measurement of a uniform PMMA phantom will decrease the uncertainties and improve both the spatial and RSP resolution and accuracy.\\

+Data sets generated during the current study are available from the corresponding author on reasonable request.